A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

 \subsubsection{Results of Graphical Tests}

-As mentioned, two types of graphical tests are performed on the PRNGs -- lattice tests (2-D and 3-D) and space-time diagram test.
-Here, each of the PRNG is tested using only the five fixed seeds.
-Note that, for the output images of these graphical tests, we have used naming of seeds; the five seeds are named as follows--\\ seed $7$ as $s_1$, $1234$ as $s_2$, $12345$ as $s_3$, $19650218$ as $s_4$ and seed $123456789123456789$ as $s_5$.\\ In all the figures of this section, this naming convention is used instead of using the seed value.
-The motivation behind these graphical tests are -- $(a)$ to understand why some PRNGs perform very poorly, $(b)$ to differentiate the behavior of the PRNGs which perform similarly in the blind empirical tests and $(c)$ to visualize the randomness of the PRNGs.
-The results of these tests are shown in the following.
+As mentioned, we use two types of graphical tests -- lattice tests (2-D and 3-D) and space-time diagram test.
+Here, each of the PRNGs is tested using only the five fixed seeds, which are renamed as following for ease of presentation: seed $7$ as $s_1$, $1234$ as $s_2$, $12345$ as $s_3$, $19650218$ as $s_4$ and seed $123456789123456789$ as $s_5$.
+The motivation behind these graphical tests are -- $(a)$ to understand why some PRNGs perform very poorly, $(b)$ to differentiate the behavior of the PRNGs which perform similarly in the blind empirical tests and $(c)$ to visualize the randomness of the PRNGs and co-relate with the blind test results.
+The result of these tests are shown as following.